Spotify-Feature/Feature-Creature/README.md

 * User can view friend's/follower's playlists to analyze their music's features
 * User can search for highest feature (Ex: Most energetic song)
 * User can match with others based on similar music taste through similar features
+* User can post snippets of songs or quote lyrics

 ### 2. Screen Archetypes